 • Seawater-based system means no fresh water is wasted.

 • Solid output can be separated from seawater and used as fertilizers

 • Reduced manpower requirements

 • Isolated from predators, extreme weather, water pollution, parasites, or algal blooms

 Kingfish Zeeland is located in the Province of Zeeland, in the Netherlands, on the shores of a pristine marine estuary nature reserve.

 Clean fish eat well and swim in pure water.
 For our Yellowtail, it starts with the pristine water of a Natura 2000 marine estuary Nature Reserve.
 And then we make it better.

 Utilizing cutting edge technology, over 30 years of hands-on marine fish farming experience, and the strictest sustainability practices, Kingfish Zeeland is introducing a uniquely pure fish to the premium EU market: Fresh daily deliveries of locally grown, Dutch Yellowtail (Hiramasa / Kingfish / often used interchangeably with close cousin Hamachi or just as "Yellowtail")

-Green, renewable energy
+Green, renewable electricity